-Price sensitive information is publicly released through the ASX before disclosing it to analysts or others outside the Company.
-Further dissemination to investors through the ASX website and other information providers is also managed through the ASX.
+Price-sensitive information is publicly released through the ASX before being disclosed to analysts or others outside the Company.

-The Company's Continuous Disclosure policy is posted on the Company's web site at the Corporate Governance Section.
+The Company's Continuous Disclosure policy is posted on the Company's website in the Corporate Governance Section.

 Council Recommendation 5.2: A listed entity should ensure its Board receives copies of all market announcements promptly after they have been made.